sgorgun/minimum-spanning-tree-task-python/README_short.md

 ## Purpose

-The coding exercises are designed to test knowledge of the following concepts:
+The coding exercises are designed to test your knowledge of the following concepts:

-* Finding MST and its weight
+* Finding an MST and its weight

 ## Overview

 The coding exercises cover the following practical problems:
-* Building MST using Kruskal's algorithm
+* Building an MST using Kruskal's algorithm
-* Building MST using Prim's algorithm
+* Building an MST using Prim's algorithm